 As an Amazon Associate we earn from qualifying purchases.

-While not the most common way we eat pasta today, traditionally pasta is served as a secondi or second course, not a main dish.
+While not the most common way I eat pasta today, traditionally pasta is served as a secondi or second course, not a main dish.
 Taking that concept into today’s one course meals, sometimes pasta works best as a side to compliment your main dish.
 This lemon and capers pasta sauce recipe celebrates that idea.

 What is Lemon and Capers Pasta Sauce?